 What else did the scientists discover?

-Greenland’s crust is primarily influenced by three geological forces: the movement of tectonic plates, the reduction of pressure on the bedrock as modern glaciers melt, and the so-called glacial isostatic adjustment – the movement in the Earth’s crust resulting from ice melting.
+Greenland’s crust is primarily influenced by three geological forces: tectonic plate motion, the reduction of pressure on the bedrock as modern glaciers melt, and glacial isostatic adjustment — the movement of the Earth’s crust in response to changing ice loads.

-By utilizing a combination of data from global positioning stations across Greenland, computer modeling, readings from several thousand other GPS stations throughout North America, and assessments of movements over the past 26,000 years, the team was able to separate these three factors.
+By combining data from GPS stations across Greenland, computer models, readings from several thousand other GPS stations in North America, and reconstructions of movement over the past 26,000 years, the team separated those three factors.

 This research provided the most accurate measurements of Greenland’s movement to date, particularly regarding the island’s horizontal displacement.
-This work will help scientists improve future models of Greenland’s movement and better understand how the planet will respond to the impacts of .
+This work will help scientists improve future models of Greenland’s movement and better understand how the planet will respond to the impacts of ice loss.

 “The ice that has melted over the past few decades has pushed Greenland outward and caused the land surface to rise, meaning that during this period, the territory of the island has actually increased,” said Berg.